Lucario: In anime

 Lucario debuted in the anime in the eighth Pokémon movie, Pokémon: Lucario and the Mystery of Mew.
 In the movie, Lucario is a servant to a nobleman named Sir Aaron in a Renaissance-themed city called Cameron Palace.
 Lucario thinks of Sir Aaron as his master and close friend; however, after Aaron traps him in a magic staff, Lucario begins questioning any Pokémon–human relationship.
 The Lucario in the movie, voiced in English by Sean Schemmel, can speak human languages through telepathy.
 Lucario ultimately sacrifices himself at the end of the film.
 Other Lucario later appear in the series.
-Series protagonist Ash Ketchum later obtains a Lucario after his Riolu evolves in Pokémon Journeys: The Series during a battle against Chairman Rose, a major antagonist in the series.
+The anime series's protagonist Ash Ketchum later obtains a Lucario after his Riolu evolves in Pokémon Journeys: The Series during a battle against Chairman Rose, the main antagonist of Journeys series.
 It later gains the ability to Mega Evolve, and Ash uses it throughout the series.

 Promotion and reception

 In Japan, Lucario has been used to promote fitness programs, such as radio calisthenics.

 Lucario has been featured in several forms of merchandise, including figurines, plush toys, and the Pokémon Trading Card Game.
 Copies of Pokémon White sold at Target stores, including a promotional code to acquire Lucario early in the game.
 Lucario has also been a part of the third wave of amiibo, with its figure released on January 22, 2015, in Japan, and as a Toys "R" Us-exclusive beginning in February 2015 in North America.
 Nanoblock kits and gallery figures have been also made.
 As part of a partnership with Nintendo, Japan Post Insurance has used Lucario as an ambassador to promote radio calisthenics to children.
 Lucario has been used in similar promotions across Japan in order to encourage fitness.

 Since its introduction, Lucario has been well received and was placed second on The Pokémon Company's Pokémon of the Year poll in 2020, which featured all Pokémon throughout the franchise.
 In 2023, Centennial Media's The Ultimate Guide to Pokémon noted that after compiling monthly search histories of Google, Yahoo, and Microsoft Bing, Lucario was the fourth highest searched Pokémon among internet users, with an approximate total of 126,200 average searches per month.
 Patricia Hernandez, in an examination of the furry fandom, stated Lucario was the most popular Pokémon for the subset dedicated to the franchise's characters.
-Meanwhile, the Pokémon has also been cited as one of the most frequently utilized in erotic works by the fandom, with a June 2023 study of such content on Rule 34 websites, such as Rule 34.xxx and Sankaku Channel, noting a significantly higher volume of material compared to characters from most other franchises, and the highest of characters from the Pokémon franchise as a whole.
+Meanwhile, the Pokémon has also been cited as one of the most frequently utilized in erotic works by the fandom and furry pornography, with a June 2023 study of such content on Rule 34 websites, such as e621, Rule 34.xxx, and Sankaku Channel, noting a significantly higher volume of material compared to characters from most other franchises, and the highest of characters from the Pokémon franchise as a whole.